“This place is a dream.

 We can realize the biblical/mystical promise of eternal life upon awakening from illusory egoic self identification as mere mortal bodies, their thoughts and their stories, and thus awakening to self identification with that timeless, formless awareness in which we perceive our lives and all we call “reality”.

 *Edgar Allan Poe, “A Dream Within A Dream”, 1849

 Ron’s Commentary on Life Is But A Dream.

-The inauguration of Donald J. Trump as 45th US president has just sparked an unprecedented mass political awakening to dystopian secret government threats to everyone everywhere, with millions of people publicly protesting worldwide. (e.g. https://www.nytimes.com/interactive/2017/01/21/world/womens-march-pictures.html )
+From my “dreamlike” perspective, the inauguration of Donald J. Trump as 45th US president was a major disguised blessing which wouldn’t have happened if Hillary Clinton had been declared the US election winner.
+It has sparked an unprecedented mass political awakening to insanely dystopian secret government threats to everyone everywhere.

 In a recent Happy New Year posting, I said that:

 Just as dreamers ‘create’ their dreams,

 together we are a ‘dream-team’,

 Quotations from Rumi, Buddha (The Awakened One), and ancient Upanishads which precede the essay, elucidate and illuminate our common dream “reality”.
 And here are more quotations which can help us realize why our supposed waking life is like a dream:

 “As we live through thousands of dreams in our present life, so is our present life only one of many thousands of such lives which we enter from the other more real life and then return after death.
 Our life is but one of the dreams of that more real life, and so it is endlessly, until the very last one, the very real the life of God.”